 It features a nice look from a modest outlay.
 They achieve this design shipping in a single cardboard box, popular with any budget kit.

 The shells are 7mm thick and rise to 8mm with plastic wrap.
-Even the 16-inch bass drum hoops are bitch ply.
+Even the 16-inch bass hoops are bitch ply.

 This kit sounds great if you overlook those obvious limitations, as the lack of enough muscle.
-It is one of the Arcadia drums versions that has gained a lot of traction among users.
+It is one of the Arcadia versions that has gained a lot of traction among users.

-As Natal’s cheapest range of drums, the Arcadia drums series maintains the brand’s image in terms of quality.
+As Natal’s cheapest range of drums, the Arcadia series maintains the brand’s image in terms of quality.
 Every piece is produced to offer good sounds for low-budget buyers.
 Though there are certain limitations, like the lack of power in the Acardia Birch T6 mini-kit, there is not much to complain about.